 Progression and specialisations

-- After about 15 years' experience environmental scientists can progress into senior research scientist, team leader or manager roles.
+Environmental scientists in research roles can progress into senior research scientist, team leader or manager roles.

 Environmental scientists may also specialise in an area such as: